Stanley, County Durham: Wars

 South Moor Memorial Park was opened in 1920 and dedicated to the memory of employees of the South Moor Colliery Company who died in WWI.
 It was rededicated in 1950 to also commemorate those who died in WWII.
 (Note: A casualty of the Korean War was later added to the WWII plaque.)

-The war memorial in Annfield Plain Park is inscribed with the names of the 263 men of Annfield Plain who died in WWI and the 66 who died in WWII.
-The memorial in Craghead, located off Edward Street, lists the names of the 109 local men who died in WWI and the 53 who died in WWII.
+The war memorial in Annfield Plain Park is inscribed with the names of the 263 men of Annfield Plain who died in WWI and the 66 in WWII.
+The memorial in Craghead, located off Edward Street, lists the names of the 109 local men who died in WWI and the 53 in WWII.

 The Masonic Hall in Stanley has a plaque commemorating members of the Coronation Lodge who served or were killed in WWI.

 Commemorations

 Armed Forces Day, an official UK event, is observed on the last Saturday in June.

 Miners' Sunday, a celebration of Stanley's heritage, takes place in late August.